-Foundations of Media Strategy
+Foundations of New Media Strategy

 The Church has decades of history in traditional media campaigns using a broadcast approach, ‘pushing’ content out to large audiences.